 MAKEHER PROGRAM BRINGS STEM OPPORTUNITIES TO GIRLS AROUND WYOMING

-The Wyoming Afterschool Alliance (WYAA), the Coe Student Innovation Center (Coe Makerspace) and Wyoming 4-H are pleased to invite applications for the second cohort of the MakeHER Scholar Program.
+The Wyoming Afterschool Alliance (WYAA), the Coe Student Innovation Center (Coe Makerspace) and Wyoming 4-H are pleased to host the second cohort of the MakeHER Scholar Program in 2022.

 The program is intended to support adults who work with youth by building their knowledge in STEM education, maker education, the engineering mindset and design thinking.
 It will also introduce participants to best practices for implementing diverse and inclusive youth programs for girls as part of the Million Girl Moonshot, ultimately to prepare participants to develop their own STEAM programs.